-It is a challenge to find the perfect de-icing chemical.
-Some products harden the soil and make it too salty for plant growth, others overload it with nutrients that can reduce oxygen levels in nearby streams and ponds.
-Still other products corrode concrete, roadways, bridges, and cars.
+For example, some de-icing chemicals harden the soil and make it too salty for plant growth, others overload it with nutrients that can reduce oxygen levels in nearby streams and ponds.
+Still, other products corrode concrete, roadways, bridges, and cars.

+- Avoid Sodium Chloride or “rock salt”.
 Traditional rock salt (sodium chloride) is pretty much of the worst of all available options.